-Selective EAAT2 positive allosteric modulator (EC50 = 0.26 nM).
+Potent and selective EAAT2 positive allosteric modulator (EC50 = 0.26 nM).
 Enhances the glutamate translocation rate, with no effect on substrate interaction.
-Increases glutamate removal by 70%.
-Exhibits no effect on DAT, SERT and NET or NMDA receptors.
+Enhances glutamate uptake by cultured astrocytes by approximately 58%.
+Exhibits no significant effect on DAT, SERT and NET or NMDA receptors.

 |Storage||Store at -20°C|